 Mastering the Digital Age

-The Master of Software Development (MSD) is a comprehensive and rigorous 16-month program producing capable coders, big data analysts, computer security experts and more for graduates looking to carve out a new career path.
-It's also the perfect next step for those who want to enhance their careers by learning software development.
+The Master of Software Development (MSD) is a comprehensive and rigorous 16-month* STEM program producing capable coders, big data analysts, computer security professionals, and more for graduates looking to carve out a new career path.
+It’s the perfect next step for those with no CS background who want to enhance their careers by learning software development.

 Success Stories